25 Small Camper Interior Ideas Inspired by California’s Coastal Campgrounds

 I love a good multi-use setup.
 A flip-down beach bar on the side of your rig is about as cool as it gets.
 It creates a party spot outside without cluttering up the inside.

 Dress it up with some old-school wood and ambient LED lighting.
-Just do yourself a favor: add cup holders.
+Do yourself a favor: add cup holders.
 There is nothing sadder than watching a cold drink slide off into the dirt.

 Natural Fiber Textiles